 2. There was a civil war in the country from 1975 until 2002.
 The MPLA (backed by the Soviet Union and Cuba) and UNITA (Backed by the United States, Portugal, South Africa and Brazil) were the 2 factions involved in the civil war.

 6. The Kwanza is the national currency of the country.
+643 Kwanza = 1 US Dollar (according to current financial indicators).

 8. The official language is Portuguese.
 About 60 other African languages are spoken including Umbundu and Ovambo.
-Some French and Spanish is also spoken in the country.
+French and Spanish is also spoken in the country.

 10. Diamonds, Coffee, Petroleum, Sisal, Petroleum products, Cotton, Lumber and Fish are the major products exported from Angola.